Please note the following:

-- The Treasurer have the authority to exercise discretion in the application of these policies where unusual circumstances are apparent in order that consistent fairness is provided to the taxpayer and municipal collection procedures are maintained in principal, in accordance with approved policies and/or where governed by legislation.
+The Treasurer has the authority to exercise discretion in the application of these policies where unusual circumstances are apparent in order that consistent fairness is provided to the taxpayer and municipal collection procedures are maintained in principal, in accordance with approved policies and/or where governed by legislation.

 Late Payment Charge Adjustments

 Late payment charges are adjusted only in the following circumstances:

 - Taxes are adjusted under Section 354, 357,or 358 of the Municipal Act, 2001;